sandwave-io/dme-sdk-php/README.md

 }
 ```

-There's more examples further down of using the API client SDK.
+There are more examples further down of using the API client SDK.

 ## Configuration

-There's additional configuration options you can use with the client as well as just specifying the sandbox.
+There are additional configuration options you can use with the client as well as just specifying the sandbox.

 ### Logging